 You must be committed to teaching basic obedience and attending obedience classes

-You’ll need to expose your Foster Puppy to public environments at least three times a week
+You’ll need to expose your Foster Puppy to public environments at least twice a week

 We’ll provide you with a team of support to raise the best dog possible for a client

-Must live in the areas of: Grand Rapids, Lansing, Saginaw, Southwest or Southeast Michigan; Chicago, Illinois; or Tallahassee, FL.
+Must live in the areas of: Grand Rapids, Lansing, Saginaw, Southwest or Southeast Michigan; Chicago, Illinois; Columbus, Ohio; or Tallahassee, FL.

 Orientations are a great way to learn about the Foster Puppy Program, talk to current Raisers and ask questions of PAWS staff members.
 Prospective Raisers need to attend one orientation session prior to applying to become a Foster Puppy Raiser.
 Please RSVP.

 4646 South Division, Wayland MI 49348

 View campus map

 February 9th at 6 PM - Wayne County Community College

 February 21st at 6 PM - SE MI Regional Office

 1328 Wheaton, Troy MI 48083